medialesson/hugo-theme-event/README.md

 ### Prerequisites

 1. [Hugo](https://gohugo.io/installation/) is installed on your machine.
-2. You've at least one conference planned on [Sessionize](https://sessionize.com/) (can be a test conference).
+2. You've at least one event planned on [Sessionize](https://sessionize.com/) (can be a test event).

 ### Installation